jenkinsci/rpi-build-status-plugin/README.md

 ###Step 5 (Optional)

 I have found that the jenkins UI appears to perform better using the chromium browser.
-Install if required using the following steps:
+Install, if required, using the following steps:

 ```
 wget -qO - http://bintray.com/user/downloadSubjectPublicKey?username=bintray | sudo apt-key add -